Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Dessert (optional): A square of dark, cocoa-rich chocolate.

-If consistency is your hurdle, borrow tiny habit scaffolds from How to Build Emotional Resilience: Key Tools so these choices survive busy days.
+If consistency is your hurdle, borrow tiny habit scaffolds from our breakdown of emotional resilience tools so these choices survive busy days.

 Staples (always around):